dbaroncelli/D-KMP-sample/README.md

   - **The composables are used by both Android and Desktop apps:**
     - look at the description on the [Android section](#android) above
 <br>

-### Web (not yet implemented)
-  - The best technology to implement a Web App in Kotlin will be **Compose for Web** backed by **Kotlin/Wasm**.
-However _Kotlin/Wasm_ is still at a very early stage: the first version was just released in February 2023, with [Kotlin 1.8.20](https://kotlinlang.org/docs/whatsnew-eap.html#new-kotlin-wasm-target).
-- _Compose For Web_ and _Kotlin/Wasm_ will allow us to build Compose projects seamlessly for the Web, using the same composables we are already using for the Desktop and Android.